jgarbett44/Election-Analysis/README.md

 		Jefferson: 10.5% (38,855)
 		Denver: 82.8% (306,055)
 		Arapahoe: 6.7% (24,801)
-	-Denver had the largest number of votes (306,055) Charles Casper Stockham: 23.0% (85,213)
+		*Denver had the largest number of votes (306,055)*

+	-Diana DeGette won the election with 272,892 votes, 73% percentage of the total Charles Casper Stockham: 23.0% (85,213)
 		Diana DeGette: 73.8% (272,892)
 		Raymon Anthony Doane: 3.1% (11,606)
-	-Diana DeGette won the election with 272,892 votes, 73% percentage of the total

 ## *Summary*